call/txt: 303-704-4062 email: info@ardentgrove.org

 he/him/his

-Sebastian is a clinically experienced post-doctoral fellow and psychologist at AGF.
-He earned his doctoral degree from the University of Denver, Graduate School of Professional Psychology, completing his internship at the University of Kansas, Counseling and Psychological Services.
-Sebastian also received his Master’s in Sports Coaching from the University of Denver and specializes in men’s mental health and working with athletes and other members of the sports community.
-He is particularly interested in the exploration of masculinity and athlete identity and has a particular passion for the destigmatization of mental health within sports and athlete culture.
+Dr. Harvey earned his doctoral degree from the University of Denver, Graduate School of Professional Psychology.
+He completed his internship at the University of Kansas and postdoctoral fellowship here at the Ardent Grove Foundation.
+Dr. Harvey also received his Master’s in Sports Coaching from the University of Denver and specializes in athlete mental health and working within the sports community.
+He is particularly interested in the exploration of masculinity and athlete identity.

 Hear More From Sebastian:

-I approach therapy from an integrative and relational perspective to help address your unique needs and to foster a deeper understanding of your experiences.
-Fundamental to this process is the importance of cultivating a collaborative and trusting therapeutic relationship.
-My hope is to provide an inviting, nonjudgmental space for you to seek understanding and so that together we might develop deeper understandings about yourself.
+I approach therapy from an integrative, relational perspective to provide individualized psychotherapy treatment that meets your needs.
+Fundamental to this process is the development of a collaborative and trusting therapeutic relationship.
+My goal is to provide an inviting, non-judgmental space for you to feel understood and so that together we can develop deeper understandings about yourself and your experiences.

 she/her/hers

-Campbell Cahill is a Licensed Clinical Social Worker specializing in working with children under 12, family therapy, parent coaching, perinatal mental health (pregnancy and postpartum), and in working with individual adults.
-Campbell received her Master's in Social Work from Smith College in 2020.
+Campbell Cahill is a Licensed Clinical Social Worker specializing in infant and early childhood mental health and perinatal mental health.
+Campbell earned her Master’s in Social Work from Smith College in Northampton, MA.

 Hear More From Campbell: